 Get your OTI license by acquiring this bond!

-Both licensed Ocean Transportation Intermediaries (OTI) such as an Ocean Freight Forwarder (OFF) or a Non-Vessel-Operating Common Carrier (NVOCC) and license applicants are required to post a surety bond as a proof of financial responsibility.
+Both licensed Ocean Transportation Intermediaries (OTI) such as an Ocean Freight Forwarder (OFF) or a Non-Vessel-Operating Common Carrier (NVOCC) and license applicants are required to post a surety bond as proof of financial responsibility.

 The surety bond is mandated by the Federal Maritime Commission, in line with The Shipping Act of 1984.

 An Ocean Freight Forwarder (OFF) is an individual who is responsible for the following: